cluebotng/reviewer/README.md

 ### Deployment

-Ideally everything would be deployed on push (https://wikitech.wikimedia.org/wiki/Help:Toolforge/Deploy_your_tool#Creating_a_deployment), however web services are not currently supported.
+Ideally everything would be deployed on push, however web services are not currently supported.

 For now, things can be managed using `fabric` as with the production bot.

 ```
 fab deploy
 ```